lumean/xhtml-report-generator/README.md

-xhtml-report-generator
+xhtml_report_generator
 ======================

-This project was written to provide an easy way to create valid xhtml documents.
+This project was written to provide an easy way to create valid xhtml or html documents.
-Usecases are the automatic creation of reports (e.g. program logs) with automatically created table of contents. xhtml-report-generator is not a Logger replacement, since the complete document is always kept in memory and only written to disk on demand.
-Hence in case of crashes the data might be lost.
+Usecases are the automatic creation of reports (e.g. program logs) with automatically created table of contents. xhtml_report_generator is not a Logger replacement, since the complete document is always kept in memory and only written to disk on demand.
+Hence in case of crashes the data might be lost if you didn't write before.

 Example usage
 -------------
-In the following you can find a quick start on how to use xhtml-report-generator.
+In the following you can find a quick start on how to use xhtml_report_generator.
 Basically the project is built in a way that lets you supply your own methods for everything.
 By default "custom.rb" is loaded through instance eval, so you can check the corresponding documentation for available methods.